Daroga Prasad Rai Path

-Daroga Prasad Rai Road, officially Daroga Prasad Rai Path, is major thoroughfare, which runs through the upscale part of Western Patna in India.
-Serpentine Road is a residential street, which connects Hartali Mor and Beer Chand Patel Marg.
+Daroga Prasad Rai Path, formerly Serpentine Road, is major thoroughfare, which runs through the upscale part of Western Patna in India.
+Daroga Prasad Rai Path is a residential street, which connects Hartali Mor and Beer Chand Patel Marg.
 The area is served by Shastrinagar Police Station under Patna Police.
+It is named after Daroga Prasad Rai, the former chief minister of Bihar.